danshaww/code-snippets/README.md

 ### Overview
 This repository contains code snippets & command examples for a range or technologies.
+All code in this repo is built using mkdocs.

 ### Contents
 - Various common notes and keyboard shortcuts